-We are the servicer and administrative agent for the WEST II and WEST III facilities and our cash flows would be materially and adversely affected if we were removed from these positions.
+We are the servicer and administrative agent for the WEST II, WEST III and WEST IV facilities and our cash flows would be materially and adversely affected if we were removed from these positions.

-We are the servicer and administrative agent with respect to engines in the WEST II and WEST III facilities.
-We receive monthly fees of 11.5% as servicer (3.5% of which is subordinated in the case of WEST III) and 2.0% as administrative agent of the aggregate net rents actually received by WEST II and WEST III on their engines.
-We may be removed as servicer and or administrative agent in either or both of our WEST II and WEST III facilities, by an affirmative vote of a requisite number of either or both of the WEST II or WEST III note holders.
-Such vote could happen upon the occurrence of certain specified events as outlined in the WEST II and WEST III servicing and administrative agency agreements.
+We are the servicer and administrative agent with respect to engines in the WEST II, WEST III and WEST IV facilities.
+We receive monthly fees of 11.5% as servicer (3.5% of which is subordinated in the cases of WEST III and WEST IV) and 2.0% as administrative agent of the aggregate net rents actually received by WEST II, WEST III and WEST IV on their engines.
+We may be removed as servicer and or administrative agent of our WEST II, WEST III and WEST IV facilities, by an affirmative vote of a requisite number of the WEST II, WEST III and WEST IV note holders.
+Such vote could happen upon the occurrence of certain specified events as outlined in the WEST II, WEST III and WEST IV servicing and administrative agency agreements.

-As of December 31, 2017, we were in compliance with the financial covenants set forth in the WEST II and WEST III servicing and administrative agency agreements.
-There can be no assurance that we will be in compliance with these covenants in the future or will not otherwise be terminated as service or administrative agent for the WEST II and WEST III facilities.
-If we are removed from such role with those facilities, our expenses would increase as our consolidated subsidiaries, WEST II and WEST III, would have to hire an outside provider to replace the servicer and administrative agent functions, and we would be materially and adversely affected.
+As of December 31, 2018, we were in compliance with the financial covenants set forth in the WEST II, WEST III and WEST IV servicing and administrative agency agreements.
+There can be no assurance that we will be in compliance with these covenants in the future or will not otherwise be terminated as service or administrative agent for the WEST II, WEST III and WEST IV facilities.
+If we are removed from such role with those facilities, our expenses would increase as our variable interest entities ("VIE's") WEST II, WEST III and WEST IV, would have to hire an outside provider to replace the servicer and administrative agent functions, and we would be materially and adversely affected.
 Consequently, our business, financial condition, results of operations and cash flows would be adversely affected.